C-Accel-CRIPT/sdk-archive/docs/tutorial/tutorial.md

     If any user wants to connect to their own private instance of CRIPT, they can easily do that by just changing both the `Host` and `API Token` to their own `Host` and `API Token` continue everything else as normal.

 ---
-## What is a Node?
+## What is a node?
-* Nodes are simply just CRIPT objects.
+* A *node* is simply a CRIPT object (e.g., `Project`, `Experiment`)  in the graph-based data model.
+Details on how to create, modify, and save different type of nodes are given in the following sections.

-### How to know if a Node has been saved or not?
+### How to tell if a node has been created and saved in the database?
-* When a Node is saved a URL is created for it
+* When a node is saved, a URL is created for it - you can check if a particular node exists in the database by typing ``.

 ---